linuxbox-cz/pgdist/README.md

 Let´s say you´ve installed some version of your project to your servers.
 Now you made a lot of changes in your project and you want to see the difference.

+#### Compare table data:

-If you´ve added some `data.sql` to your project and want to compare them:
+If you´ve added some `data.sql` to your project and you want to compare them with installed project data, command below.

 ```
 pgdist data-add some_table table_column_1 table_column_2